Akuli/tkinter-tutorial/event-loop-stuff.md

 `time.sleep` and `print` are both synchonous, but only `time.sleep` is blocking.

+If we tell our asynchronous Tk event loop to run `time.sleep(5)`, then it can't do anything else while it's sleeping.
+That's why everything freezes when we make a button that calls `time.sleep(5)` when it's clicked.

 ## After Callbacks

 The `after` method is documented in [after(3tcl)][after(3tcl)], and it's an easy way to run stuff in Tk's main loop.
-All widgets have this method, and it doesn't matter which widget's methods you use.
+All widgets have this method, and it doesn't matter which widget's `after` method you use.
-`any_widget.after(milliseconds, callback)` runs `callback()` in Tk's mainloop after waiting for the given number of milliseconds.
-[The callback must not block, otherwise everything freezes.](buttons.md#blocking-callback-functions)
+`any_widget.after(milliseconds, callback)` runs `callback()` after waiting for the given number of milliseconds.
+The callback runs in Tk's mainloop, so it must not block.

 For example, this program displays a simple clock with after callbacks and [time.asctime](https://docs.python.org/3/library/time.html#time.asctime):